nkcr/parallella-computing/benchmark/machin-like-epiphany/README.md

 #### Running

-This example only uses host and epiphany.
-To print csv data, provide `-D STAT`.
+This example uses host and epiphany.
+To print csv data, provide `-D STAT` in the compilation stage.

 to run